Rosecrance, SwedishAmerican form mental health partnership

 Learn more about our Adolescent Intensive Outpatient Program and Prevention and Intervention Services

 Receive an overview of our basic services

-Learn about our free assessments, how to refer clients and the best ways to access services
+Learn how to refer clients and the best ways to access services

 Please RSVP by Friday, February 21, 2014 to Jo Lyttle at 815.387.5607.

 J. Mark McVey and Christy Tarr-McVey to perform at 2013 Foundation Benefit